 .
 S2O is based in Bangkok, Thailand and is on its fourth year

 .
-S2O is a three day music festival that coincides with Songkran, the Thai New Year’s Festival, this year falling on the 13th to 15th April 2018
+S2O is a three day music festival that coincides with Songkran, the Thai New Year’s Festival.

 .
 Songkran is one of Thailand’s most important events and is marked by the throwing of water.
 Basically we’re talking about a nationwide water fight, expect to have everyone you come across try to throw water on you!
 You won’t be able to prevent getting wet, so brace yourself, it’s quite something!